 Areas are Conducive to Termites Were Noted

-- Moisture readings at excessive levels.
 This is subject to a VA underwriter’s discretion, but for most lenders, levels over 20% require correction.
-Remedies include installation of a dehumidifier or a moisture barrier.
+Remedies include the installation of a dehumidifier or a moisture barrier.
 A moisture barrier is a sheet of plastic covering the crawlspace ground.
 Thus, it keeps excessive moisture from damaging the house.
 Also, consider if opening crawl space vents are preferable.

 VA Termite Report Summary